Logiqx/gpx-ideas/docs/gpx/proposal/README.md

 - This is not about data originating from other sensors (e.g. accelerometers, electronic compasses, heart rate monitors, thermometers, etc).
 - This is unrelated to any previous proposal(s) to incorporate existing extensions into the GPX standard (e.g. heart rate, temperature, etc).

-Interoperability / compatibility of the proposal with existing software and GPX 1.0 / GPX 1.1 files is of the upmost importance:
+Interoperability / compatibility of the proposal with existing software and GPX 1.0 / GPX 1.1 files is of the utmost importance:

 - The inclusion of "course" and "speed" are entirely consistent / compatible with GPX 1.0.
 - The other data items (e.g. accuracy estimates) have been added in such a way as to ensure forwards and backwards compatibility with GPX 1.1.